DigitalCoin1/electrumx-sperocoin/docs/protocol-methods.rst

   * *server_version*

     A string that identifies the server software.
-Should be the same as the result to the :func:`server.version` RPC call.
+Should be the same as the first element of the result to the :func:`server.version` RPC call.

   * *protocol_max*
   * *protocol_min*